Nikolai Levashov: In the United States

 In 1991 Nicolai Levashov and his third wife Svetlana (née Serëgina or Žymantienė) visited the United States and settled in California for 15 years.

 Nicolai started his healing practice in the American College of Traditional Chinese Medicine, which consisted of two employees in three rooms.
 He made acquaintance with an Armenian family of Soviet descent, the Orbelians.
 George Orbelian and his wife Marcia Paulsen-Orbelian supported Levashov, spoke about him on the local TV and translated his books from Russian into English.
 Levashov was also broadcast on Russian Voice Radio (San Francisco).

 Levashov is mentioned in books and articles by astrologer Jeanne Avery, "distance healer" Robert Ginsburg, Reichian therapist Richard Blasband and his alternative medicine clinic Center For Functional Research, and "healer" Todd Telford.
 Barbara Koopman (M.D., Ph.D. in geriatrics), who studies mental healing phenomenon, says that Levashov considers understanding the anisotropy of the universe necessary for creation or dissolution of matter for healing purposes.

 Scientific skeptics have written about Levashov and his healing practice.
 Michael Shermer published an article in Skeptic saying that B. Koopman trusted Levashov because he allegedly cured her friend, actress Susan Strasberg, who had cancer.
 Nonetheless, in January 1999 Strasberg died of cancer.

 Another case is that of Elisabeth Targ's death.
 A well-known psychologist who believed in psychics, she was diagnosed with glioblastoma multiforme in her 40s; radiation therapy was prescribed.
 Targ consulted practitioners of alternative medicine including Levashov.
 As Po Bronson writes, “her bedroom turned into a circus.
 Healers from everywhere showed up… There was a Lakota sun dancer who burned sage; Nicolai Levashov, a Russian psychic who waved his hands; an acupuncturist with rare Chinese herbs; an energy worker who used methods of the Miwok peoples”.
 Levashov claimed he cured the cancer and persuaded Targ to stop radiation therapy.
 She became worse, but Levashov insisted it was not the cancer but some necrotic tissues.
 In three weeks Targ died from glioblastoma.
 This story was published in Wired and was used in an article by Vic Stenger for the Skeptical Briefs.

 Yet another case, which drew a wide response, was that of 13-year-old Isabelle Prichard, who in 2007 also had glioblastoma multiforme.
 After several healing sessions (some of them conducted by phone) Levashov stated he had stopped the cancer, and persuaded Prichard's parents to reject an operation, against the advice of doctors.
 The Oregon Department of Human Services said that the parents had the right to refuse treatment for religious reasons and blamed by Steven Novella.
-There was a temporary remission which led Barbara Koopman to write articles praising the "miraculous healing", and CBS broadcast an episode in Unsolved Mysteries The decision of parents was criticized in The Skeptic's Dictionary and in a book of T. Riniolo.
+There was a sustained remission which led Barbara Koopman to write articles praising the "miraculous healing", and CBS broadcast an episode in Unsolved Mysteries The decision of parents was criticized in The Skeptic's Dictionary and in a book of T. Riniolo.